mergik/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - Display current directory contents in long format, with user and group IDs displayed numerically and hidden files
-6-firstdirectory - a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile - script that moves the file betty from /tmp/ to /tmp/my_first_directory
+6-firstdirectory - a script that creates a directory named my_first_directory in the /tmp/ directory 7-movethatfile - script that moves the file betty from /tmp/ to /tmp/my_first_directory 8
+9
+10-back - a script that changes the working directory to the previous one